- What is a health science center?

 Q. Are letters of recommendation required?

-A. One professional or academc reference/evaluation is required for RN to BSN applicants only submitted through the NursingCAS application.
-For those applying to the M.S.N. program, three professional or academic references are required.
+A. One professional or academic reference/evaluation is required for RN-to-BSN applicants, and should only be submitted through the NursingCAS application.
+For those applying to the MSN program, three professional or academic references are required.

 Q. What is the deadline for applications and required credentials?

-A. Application deadlines are posted on the individual program track pages - future students.
+A. Application deadlines are posted on the individual program track pages.

 Q. Is a supplemental application required?

 A. No, however, additional documents may be requested through the Applicant Information System portal.

-Q. What are the prerequisite courses for the traditional B.S.N. degree?
+Q. What are the prerequisite courses for the Traditional BSN program?

 A. Traditional prerequisites include courses in English, history, government, psychology, philosophy, math, human development, nutrition, biology, anatomy, physiology, microbiology and chemistry.
 For more details regarding course work, visit the Traditional program page.

-Q. What are the prerequisite courses for the second degree program?
+Q. What are the prerequisite courses for the Second Degree BSN program?

 A. Second Degree prerequisites include mandatory Texas common core curriculum courses and Nursing Science courses in human development, math, nutrition, biology, anatomy, physiology, microbiology and chemistry.
 For more details regarding coursework, visit the Second Degree program page.

 Q. Do all of the prerequisite courses have to be completed before I can apply to your programs?

-A. No but all courses must be completed by the first class day.
+A. No, but all courses must be completed by the first class day.
 Students will be required to list all course work planned or in progress on the application.
-Acceptance offers will be contingent on successful completion of all of these courses with a grade of “C” or better.
+Acceptance offers will be contingent on successful completion of all of these courses with a grade of “C” or higher.

 Q. Where should I take the prerequisite courses?

 A. Any accredited two- or four-year college or university is acceptable, but an institution with strong science departments is suggested.

-Q. Do prerequisite courses have to be completed within the past 5 years?
+Q. Do prerequisite courses have to be completed within the past five years?

 A. No. There is no restriction on the age of courses.
 However, if it has been a significant amount of time since prerequisite courses have been completed, we strongly encourage students to at least review the material, especially for nursing science courses.